 It’s a cracked cereal wheat, a whole grain that’s really versatile and easy to cook.
 The reason it’s easy to cook is because it’s parboiled before being packaged and sold.

-It’s nutty and chewy, and has such great innate flavor.
-It’s also really healthy!
-It isn’t a refined grain and it’s minimally processed, a great source of iron and full of fiber.
+It isn’t a refined grain and it’s minimally processed.
+Bulgur is a a great source of iron and full of fiber, so it keeps you full for a really long time.

 Why should I make this tomato bulgar pilaf?